zamicol/InternetCitizenBillOfRights/Internet Citizen Bill of Rights.md

 Internet Citizen Bill of Rights
 ===============================
-An open enumeration of the natural rights empowering all individuals reflected by the technological realities of the Internet.
+An enumeration of natural rights empowering all individuals reflected by the technological realities of the Internet.

 ## Freedom to Create
 Freedom of personal autonomy to conceive, design, and produce.